Castillo de la Real Fuerza, Havana - Things to Do at Castillo de la Real Fuerza

 Tips & Advice

-Bring a hat and water - there's not much shade on the ramparts and Cuba's sun is no joke
+Bring a hat - there's limited shade on the ramparts and the Caribbean sun reflects intensely off those limestone walls

 Tours & Activities at Castillo de la Real Fuerza